-- 1. Course Syllabus: Course directors are required to distribute their written or digital syllabus utilizing the University of Detroit Mercy School of Dentistry standardized syllabus format in compliance with School of Dentistry policy no later than during the first class meeting. - 2.
+- 1. Course Syllabus: Course directors are required to distribute their syllabus via Blackboard utilizing the University of Detroit Mercy School of Dentistry standardized syllabus format in compliance with School of Dentistry policy no later than during the first class meeting. - 2.
 Course Policy Notification: It is the responsibility of the course director to inform the students no later than the first class meeting of course policy concerning failures on examinations, quizzes, papers, absences, and arriving late for scheduled examinations.
 Incorporation of these policies in the course syllabus is considered an appropriate method for informing students. - a.
 Student Request to Modify Scheduled Examinations: Changes made as a result of requests from students to modify the date of a published quiz or examination as indicated in a course syllabus, MUST occur in the first three weeks of the term.
 Compliance with the request is left at the discretion of the course director. - i.
-Testing Accommodations: If the course director is notified by the Office of Academic Administration that one or more approved students has requested testing accommodations for an examination in their course, they are responsible to coordinate with the designated staff member.
-This may include providing information on the administration of the exam, including format, length and supplemental materials, as well as providing copies of the exam and supplemental materials prior to the date of the exam.
+Testing Accommodations: If the course director is notified that one or more approved students has requested testing accommodations for an examination in their course, they are responsible to coordinate with the designated testing administrator.
+This may include providing information on the administration of the exam, including format, length and supplemental materials, as well as providing the exam and supplemental materials three school days prior to the date of the exam.